Disclosure

 The Honest Verdict Up Front

-What Invideo AI Actually Does in 2026
+What Invideo Actually Does in 2026

 Founded in 2017 in Mumbai by Sanket Shah, Invideo has raised $52.5 million from Sequoia Capital, Tiger Global, and Peak XV Partners.
 The company claims over 50 million users across 190-plus countries.
 Enterprise clients include Apple, Google, Microsoft, Walmart, Visa, and Disney, which tells you the output passes muster for serious marketing teams - with the caveat that these companies likely have dedicated staff to polish the drafts.